 We worked closely with AFFORD-SL to support women entrepreneurs in Sierra Leone to strengthen their businesses in the aftermath of the Ebola epidemic.
 The outbreak of the disease exacerbated many of the difficulties that women have traditionally faced in growing their businesses.
 Whilst the percentage of women in the labour force stands at a modest 51% in Freetown, 70% of the country’s total population operate in the informal sector as petty traders, the majority of whom are women.
 Many female entrepreneurs struggle to secure access to the training, networks and capital they need to scale up their micro-enterprises.

 Throughout the project we worked to further strengthen the Organisation of Women’s Networks for Entrepreneurs to promote its long-term sustainability.
 We also provided critical business support to network members through financial literacy training, mentoring and linkage to financial services.

-We recently co-produced research on the barriers faced by women in accessing capital in collaboration with the International Finance Corporation and AFFORD-SL.
+The Foundation additionally co-produced research on the barriers faced by women in accessing capital in collaboration with the International Finance Corporation and AFFORD-SL.
 You can read our National Study on Women’s Access to Financing in Sierra Leone by clicking on the link below.
-This research has helped us determine how we can connect more women entrepreneurs to formal lending institutions so they can invest in and grow their businesses.